PoryDrive/PoryDriveFNN/README.md

 It is much more efficient to make a dataset using [/multitraincli](/multitraincli) which is a multi-process model with file locking so that no concatenation aggregation is needed.
 You can run more instances than the gui version and specify how many rounds each should play before safely exiting.
 Do not manually terminate the processes or it could lead to dataset corruption.

-- The first command line parameter is the amount of rounds to execute, `cd multitraincli;./porydrive 32;`, for example, would execute one process for 32 rounds.
+- The first command line parameter is the amount of rounds to execute, `cd multitraincli;./porydrive 8;`, for example, would execute one process for 8 rounds.
-- The second command line parameter is the amount of seconds before the process times out, e.g timeout after 33 seconds, `cd multitraincli;./porydrive 32 33;`.
+- The second command line parameter is the amount of seconds before the process times out, e.g 8 rounds and timeout after 33 seconds, `cd multitraincli;./porydrive 8 33;`.

 There is also an example script supplied [multitraincli/go.sh](multitraincli/go.sh).